 Unfortunately, there are those who for different reasons, have difficulty developing appropriate parent-child relationships and healthy parenting styles.
 In this article, we will be discussing a particular phenomenon that can result in a toxic relationship between parents and their children called infantilization, a tendency to treat or condescend to someone as if they were a young child, i.e., to baby them.

 The Causes of Infantilization

 Raising children to become functional, well-adjusted members of society is a challenging task, and many struggle with knowing whether or not they are “doing it right.”
 While there are a lot of books and opinions about the best way to raise children, there are several fundamental attributes that research has shown to be present in the homes of those children that have grown up to become confident, independent, empathetic, and overall great citizens of the world.
-Generally, a parent who is able to provide a balance of warmth and nurturing with consistent boundary setting and appropriate limits is likely to have parenting success.
+Generally, a parent who can provide a balanced environment that is warm and nurturing but also contains clear, enforced boundaries, is likely to have parenting success.